Ronenii/TodoServer/README.md

 Method: **GET**

 Query Parameter: **status**.
-Value: ALL, PENDING, LATE, DONE
+Value: ALL, PENDING, LATE, DONE.

 Query Parameter: **sortBy**.
-Value: ID, DUE_DATE, TITLE
-			Note: This is an optional query parameter.
-It does not have to appear.
+Value: ID, DUE_DATE, TITLE (Note: This is an optional query parameter.
+It does not have to appear.)

 The response will be a json array.
 The array will hold json objects that describe a single todo.
 Each TODO object holds: